Top French journalist questioned by intelligence service - Journal du Cameroun

 France’s domestic intelligence service on Wednesday questioned a journalist who broke the story of a scandal that shook President Emmanuel Macron, the latest in a growing number of reporters to be quizzed in a trend that has disturbed press freedom activists.

-Ariane Chemin, who works for the Le Monde daily, said she was questioned by General Directorate for Internal Security (DGSI) for some 45 minutes in the presence of her lawyer after being summoned last week.
+Ariane Chemin, who works for the daily Le Monde, said she was questioned by the General Directorate for Internal Security (DGSI) for some 45 minutes in the presence of her lawyer after being summoned last week.

-“I explained that I only carried out my job of a journalist,” she told AFP after the meeting.
+“I explained that I only did my job as a journalist,” she told AFP after the meeting.

-She added she had insisted on her rights to keep sources secret while carrying out work of public interest based on a law dating back to 1881.
+She added that she had insisted on her right to protect her sources while carrying out work in the public interest based on a law dating to 1881.

-“They asked me many questions on the manner in which I checked my information, which was an indirect way of asking me about my sources,” she said.
+“They asked me many questions on the manner in which I checked my information, which was an indirect way of asking me about my sources,” Chemin said.

 Le Monde’s managing director Louis Dreyfus was also questioned by the DGSI on Wednesday.